KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Auto Scaling (more EC2 instances the more you pay)
 - Elastic IP Addresses (Everytime we created an EC2 instance we were given an IP address)
 - Operating Systems and Software Packages (Windows cost more than an open-source OS like Linux)

+---

+## Lambda

+- Lambda serverless
+- Request Pricing
+  - Free Tier: 1 million requests per month
+  - \$0.20 per 1 million requests thereafter
+- Duration Pricing
+  - 400,000 GB-seconds per month free, up to 3.2 million seconds of compute time
+- Additional Charges
+  - If Lambda uses other AWS services or transfers data.
+  - Example: if Lambda function reads and writes data to or from S3, you will be billed for the read/write requests and data stored in S3.

+---

+## EBS

+- Volumes (per GB)
+- Snapshots (per GB)
+- Data Transfers

+---

+## S3

+- Storage Class
+- Storage amount
+- Number of Requests (GET, POST, PUT, DELETE)
+- Data Transfers

+- Glacier
+  - Storage
+  - Data Retrieval times, the longer the retrieval time the more cost savings

+---

+## Snowball

+- PB-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of the AWS cloud.

+- Service fee per job
+  - Snowball 50TB: \$200
+  - Snowball 80TB: \$250
+- Daily Charge
+  - first 10 days are free, \$15 per day after that.
+- Data Transfers
+  - **Data transfer into S3 is free.
+Data transfer out from S3 into a snowball is not.**

+---

+## RDS

+- Clock hours of server time
+- Database characteristics (type of database)
+- Database purchase type (how large the database is)
+- Number of database instances
+- Provisioned storage (how big are the databases going to be)
+- Additional storage
+- Requests
+- Deployment type
+- Data transfers

+---

+## DynamoDB

+- Provisioned Throughput (write)
+- Provisioned Throughput (read)
+- Indexed data storage (amount of storage saved inside of DB)

+---

+## CloudFront

+- Traffic Distribution
+- Requests
+- Data transfers

+---